jessamynsmith/django-wkhtmltopdf-example/README.md

     DJANGO_SECRET_KEY

 You can add the exporting of environment variables to the virtualenv activate script so they are always available.

+Set up a local symlink to the system wkhtmltopdf that mimics the location on heroku.
+In the project directory:

+    mkdir bin
+    cd bin
+    which wkhtmltopdf
+    ln -s /path/to/wkhtmltopdf wkhtmltopdf  # Must use the value retrieved in the previous step

 Install postgresql if desired.
 If you don't use postgresql, the app will use sqlite.
 If you use postgresql, you need an additional environment variable: